List of The Story of Tracy Beaker characters: Crash Watkins

 Crash has quite a bad and short temper, due to his background and life before he lived in care.
 Crash's father was also very angry and short tempered after his wife (Crash's mother) left, and he took his anger out of Crash.
 He has quite a few close friends in the Dumping Ground.
 Crash was the first resident to make an effort in making friends with Jackie Hopper when she first arrived.
 Crash later became close friends with Tracy, Lol and Bouncer.

+Michael Grice

-Michael GriceMichael Grice, portrayed by William Tomlin, made his first appearance on 25 September 2003 in series 3 of The Story of Tracy Beaker during the episode Leavin' on a Jet Plane.
+Michael Grice, portrayed by William Tomlin, made his first appearance on 25 September 2003 in series 3 of The Story of Tracy Beaker during the episode Leavin' on a Jet Plane.
 He departed on 9 December 2005 in series 3 during the episode Good as Gold.

 Michael has few redeeming qualities, he bullies and snitches on everyone and usually only does things to please himself.
 Due to his hostile personality, Michael isn't seen to have many close friends; he's known to be particularly spiteful to Jackie, often mocking her about her sick grandfather and her constant attempts to run away.
 He's also been known to provoke Crash on a number of occasions.

 He makes his final appearance at the end of the series and didn't return for the movie or series 4.